Wikipedia in culture: As the basis of games

 Redactle is a game in which the player must identify a Wikipedia article (chosen from the 10,000 vital articles) after it appears with most of its words redacted.
 Prepositions, articles, the verb "to be", punctuation and word lengths are shown.
 Players guess words, which are revealed if present in the article.
-As of June 2024 there have been over 800 daily games.
+As of June 2024, there have been over 800 daily games.

+Catfishing is a game created in 2026 in which the player must identify each of ten Wikipedia articles from only its list of categories.

 Criticism

 Claims of negative impact of Wikipedia on culture

 Andrew Keen's 2007 book The Cult of the Amateur: How Today's Internet Is Killing Our Culture asserted the proliferation of user-generated content on Wikipedia obscured and devalued traditional, higher-quality information outlets.